Search within:

 Facilitator: Ray Dixson, Assistant Director of Veterans and Military Student Services

 Landing Zone Training is a four-hour professional development program designed for Ohio University faculty and staff who are committed to supporting student veterans and military-connected students.
-The program builds understanding of the unique challenges veterans face when transitioning from military service to college, including military culture, GI Bill® considerations, the impacts of PTSD and TBI on learning, and campus and community resources available to support student success.
+The program builds understanding of the unique challenges veterans face when transitioning from military service to college.
+Topics include military culture, GI Bill® considerations, the impacts of PTSD and TBI on learning, and campus and community resources available to support student success.

 The training consists of four one-hour sessions, or “zones,” with each building on the last.
 Participants are encouraged to attend the Zones in order.